 Skip to content

-The Ultimate Guide to XPE Mats
+The Ultimate Guide to XPE Mat

-What Are XPE Mats?
+What Are XPE Foam Mats?

-In order to truly appreciate the quality and craftmanship that goes into XPE foam, you need to delve into the unique manufacturing process involved.
+In order to truly appreciate the quality and craftsmanship that goes into XPE foam, you need to delve into the unique manufacturing process involved.
 XPE is a cross-linked polyethylene foam which is ideal for projects that require thick foam.
 Through a chemically unique process, a mutual cross-linking occurs between polyethylene particles, creating a netlike structure.
 As a result, once cured, the walls of the material form an embedded cellular structure.
 Strong, dense, and durable, XPE is a collection of fine-celled particles which have superior physical and chemical properties.

 Possessing an unique thermal and insulating properties, XPE foam is used in the automotive industry in processes where friction creates high heat.
 Some of the best uses of XPE foam are for expansion joints and industrial gaskets.